zhiqwang/demonet/README.md

 ![Example of SSD Lite with mobilenet v2 backbone](.github/demo.png)

-## About the code

-- This repo borrows the architecture design and part of the code from [DETR](https://github.com/facebookresearch/detr).
-- The implementation of `ssd_lite_mobilenet_v2` borrow the code from [pytorch-ssd](https://github.com/qfgaohao/pytorch-ssd).

 # Usage

 There are no extra compiled components in DEMONET and package dependencies are minimal, so the code is very simple to use.
 We provide instructions how to install dependencies via conda.
 First, clone the repository locally: